 Standard II B: Library and Learning Support Services

 II.B.1.
-The institution supports student learning and achievement by providing library, and other learning support services to students and to personnel responsible for student learning and support.
+The institution supports student learning and achievement by providing library and other learning support services to students and personnel responsible for student learning and support.
 These services are sufficient in quantity, currency, depth, and variety to support educational programs, regardless of location or means of delivery, including distance education and correspondence education.
-Learning support services include, but are not limited to, library collections, tutoring, learning centers, a computer laboratories, learning technology, and ongoing instruction for users of library and other learning support services.
+Learning support services include but are not limited to library collections, tutoring, learning centers, computer laboratories, learning technology, and ongoing instruction for users of library and other learning support services.
 (ER 17)

 II.B.1.
 Evidence of Meeting the Standard

-The institution supports student learning and achievement through a rich array of services, resources, and collections offered by the Nealley Library and a wide range of services provided through primary centers for academic support: Academic Computing Center (ACC), Learning Center, Math Center, and the School of Continuing Education English Language Lab (SCE ELL), Science and Health Science Centers, and smaller centers or programs of support throughout campus that provide tutoring for special populations (See Instructional Services Available at SAC).
+The institution supports student learning and achievement through a rich array of services, resources, and collections offered by the Nealley Library and a wide range of services provided through primary academic support centers: Academic Computing Center (ACC), Learning Center, Math Center, the School of Continuing Education English Language Lab (SCE ELL), Science and Health Science Centers, and smaller centers or programs of support throughout campus that provide tutoring for special populations (See Instructional Services Available at SAC).

 The Library is consistently ranked high in the annual Student Satisfaction Survey.
 In the most recent survey for the 2019 academic year, the Library was ranked first amongst all services and programs with 91% of student respondents rating the Library “good” or “excellent.”
 Similarly, the Learning Center and Academic Computer Center were rated “good” or “excellent” by 89% of student respondents.